MakeSchool-Tutorials/Core-Data-Tutorial/P01-Core-Data-Model/content.md

 > [action]
 >
-> 1. Select the `LoanedItems.xcdatamodeld` file in the `Project Navigator` pane to display CoreData’s `Data Model Editor`.
+> 1. Select the `LoanedItems.xcdatamodeld` file in the `Project Navigator` pane to display Core Data’s `Data Model Editor`.
 > 1. Click the `Add Entity` button in the lower left corner of the `Model Editor` to create a new entity (or find it in Xcode's Editor dropdown menu).
 A new entity with the default name `Entity` should appear in the `Entities` list in the `Model Editor`’s navigator pane.
 >1.
 Change the new entity’s name to `Item`